thi-ng/umbrella/packages/simd/README.md

 a.set([1, 2, 3, 4])
 b.set([10, 20, 30, 40,  40, 30, 20, 10]);

-// compute dot products
+// compute dot products: dot(A[i], B[i])
-// by using 0 as stride for A, all dot products are using [1,2,3,4] for A simd.dot4_f32_aos(
+// by using 0 as stride for A, all dot products are using the same vec simd.dot4_f32_aos(
     out.byteOffset, // output addr / pointer
     a.byteOffset,   // vector A addr